Digital Rectal Examination (DRE)

 What Affects the Test

 Hemorrhoids or anal fissures may cause discomfort during a digital rectal exam.

 What To Think About

-- Other tests may need to be done after a DRE if problems are felt.
-You may need a test for blood in the stool or a visual examination of the anus and rectum (anoscopy or sigmoidoscopy).
-For more information, see the topics Reference Sigmoidoscopy and Reference Fecal Occult Blood Test (FOBT).
+- Other tests may need to be done after a DRE if problems are suspected, including colon cancer.
+You may need a test for blood in the stool or a visual examination of the anus, rectum, or colon (anoscopy, sigmoidoscopy , or colonoscopy ).